-(The third version is now a work in progress.)
-For courses starting in January 2014, please switch to the third edition.
+(The third version is now complete.)
+Please switch to the third edition.
 (We are down to a few hundred copies of the 2nd edition in print.
 Thereafter, it will only be available online for free and possibly as an on-demand print, which is much lower quality.)

 The first edition of my introductory corporate finance textbook was titled Corporate Finance: An Introduction and was sold for >$220/book (like other mainstream corporate finance introductory text books) by Prentice-Hall.